Modern Foreign Languages

 In the reading exam there will also be a translation into English.
 In the speaking worth 25%, pupils will take part in a short role play, give a description of a photo and finally answer general conversation questions.

 For writing dependent upon the tier of entry, pupils will complete four(Foundation) or three (Higher) questions, writing between 20-90 words (Foundation) and 90-150 words (Higher).
-Each paper also contains a translation into Spanish.
+Each paper also contains a translation into the target language.

 Miss T Robinson – Head of MFL, teaches French, German and Spanish.